-Some applications do not require a precisely co-ordinated motion - the motor just is required to move until a certain event occurs, or a certain distance is passed.
+Some applications do not require a precisely coordinated motion - the motor just is required to move until a certain event occurs, or a certain distance is passed.
 The TMC2300 comes with an internal pulse generator for these applications: Just provide the velocity via UART interface to move the motor.
 The velocity sign automatically controls the direction of the motion.
 This way, the motor will move without processor pulse generation.
-The processor just needs to terminate motion, when the target is reached, e.g. by polling the microstep counter.
+The processor just needs to terminate motion, when the target is reached, or by polling the microstep counter or by counting index pulse or step pulse events provided by the DIAG pin.
 However, the pulse generator does not integrate a ramping function.
 Motion at higher velocities will require ramping up and ramping down the velocity value via software.